// mock server

 Server will not start

-• Check whether another process is already using the configured port
+• Check whether another process is already using the port

 Route returns an unexpected response

-• Verify the OpenAPI operation exists for the method and path you are calling
+• Verify the OpenAPI operation exists for that method and path

 • Check whether a custom override is replacing the generated response

-• Review the selected status code and response body in the endpoint configuration
+• Review the selected status code in the endpoint configuration

 Client cannot connect

-• Confirm the client is targeting localhost with the correct port
+• Confirm the client is targeting localhost on the correct port

 • Verify the server is still running in Resonance